dokooh/dokooh.github.io/content/authors/admin/_index.md

     url: uploads/resume.pdf
     label: Download my resume
 ---
 As a technologist deeply passionate about innovation, Data, and Artificial Intelligence, I specialize in transforming complex business domains through data-driven insights.
 My professional approach centers on comprehensive data capture, algorithmic refinement, and product development that generates meaningful and actionable intelligence.

-With a robust academic and professional background, my work spans Human-centered Artificial Intelligence, where I've made significant contributions evidenced by over 40 peer-reviewed publications and three book collaborations with Springer Nature.
+With a robust academic and professional background, my work spans several fields of Human-centered Artificial Intelligence, where I've made significant contributions evidenced by over 40 peer-reviewed publications and four book publications in Springer Nature.

 My research and insights have garnered recognition, including a television lecture that brought my work to a broader audience.

 My core expertise lies in bridging technological innovation with practical business solutions, using data as a strategic lens to uncover deeper understanding and drive impactful outcomes across various vertical business areas.